 (CAN JOUR 4)

-Prerequisite: None.

-Lecture, 3 hours.

 This introductory survey course examines the major aspects of the electronic media, especially film, radio and television.
 A historical perspective is taken, showing the chronological development of each of these media.
 Their sociological and psychological impact on society at different periods of time from their origin to the present also is analyzed.